 Advanced Pharmacy Practice Experience (Required Courses)

-- 3 Direct Patient Care (DPC)
+• 3 Direct Patient Care (DPC) courses

-- Foundations for Advanced Pharmacy Practice
+• Foundations for Advanced Pharmacy Practice

-- Critical Appraisal
+• Critical Appraisal

-- One (1) Pharmacotherapy course
+• One Pharmacotherapy course

-In each rotation, students are guided, supervised, and assessed on a day to day basis by a preceptor.
+In each rotation, students are guided, supervised, and assessed on a day-to-day basis by a preceptor.

 Note: PFP students must achieve the same learning outcomes (AFPC 2017) and objectives as PharmD students while on their rotations.
-Students are encouraged to use the Learning Contract to help achieve personal and professional learning outcomes.

 Assessments